The 3D pulsar magnetosphere with machine learning: first results: Results

-In Figs.~\ref{fig:magnetic_solution1} and \ref{fig:magnetic_solution2} we show the 3D distribution of magnetic field lines (orange lines) that originate on the stellar surface along a plane parallel to the magnetic axis and perpendicular to the plane $\phi=0$.
-We also plot the separatrix surface (magenta torus surface in Fig.~\ref{fig:magnetic_solution1}) and the ondulating (transparent magenta) surface the delineates the boundary between open magnetic field lines and originate from the north and south stellar hemisphere.
-This latter surface delineates the location of the equatorial current sheet.
-We plot with blue lines magnetic field lines in the closed-line region that originate along the above plane from the north stellar hemisphere, and with transparent magenta lines the corresponding dipolar field lines that originate from the same positions.
-We observe that closed field lines are twisted by the stellar rotation.
-Notice that the pattern of closed (blue) lines is not centrally symmetric because the lines shown do not originate from centrally symmetric footpoints on the stellar surface (all lines originate from the north stellar hemisphere).
-Apparently, in order to minimize the electric current that flows along them, closed field lines connect footpoints that have the same electric potential.
+In Fig.~\ref{fig:magnetic_solution2} we observe that closed field lines develop a higher azimuthal twist with respect to the magnetic axis the closer they are to the separatrix.
+Nevertheless, in the closed line region we required that $\alpha=0$.
+Apparently, in order for electric currents not to flow along them, closed field lines must connect footpoints that have the same electric potential.
 In the case of an inclined rotator, such footpoints do not lie on the same stellar meridional as in the case of an axisymmetric rotator.
 If indeed true, this is an interesting result that needs to be further investigated.
-Furthermore, the footpoints of closed magnetic field lines were not connected between themselves in the inclined dipole.
+The footpoints of closed magnetic field lines are not connected between themselves in a non-rotating inclined dipole.
 This makes us wonder how do closed magnetic field lines that were initially dipolar evolve in a time-dependent ideal simulation that involves the rotation of an initially static inclined dipole \citep[as e.g. in][and thereafter]{2006ApJ...648L..51S}.
 An ideal time-dependent simulation should hold the same footpoints for ever.
 It is not clear to us how do these footpoints evolve in all previous time-dependent ideal simulations.
-This point also merits further investigation.
-We will compute a complete sequence of pulsar inclination angles, polar cap openings, and polar cap shapes in Paper~IV.
+The distribution of the electric current parameter $\alpha$ is shown in Fig.~\ref{polarcap} where we see the neutron star surface from above the rotation axis.
+The main magnetospheric current flows along the blue region where $\alpha<0$ for a pulsar with inclination $\lambda< 90^\circ$ as in the present solution.
+The return current flows mainly along the separatrix (black dotted line), and partly in the yellow-red region inside the polar cap \citep[compare with figure~4 of][]{2010ApJ...715.1282B}.